pesticides

 alternatives

-Farmers are reducing or eliminating the use of pesticides for many crops using natural pest control methods with increased profitability and sustainability and no drop in production.
+Many farmers are reducing or eliminating the use of pesticides using natural pest control methods with increased profitability and sustainability and no drop in production.